phpMussel/phpMussel/_docs/readme.en.md

 Next, you'll need to associate an email address with an account, so that phpMussel knows where to send 2FA codes when logging in with that account.
 To do this, use the email address as the username for the account (like `foo@bar.tld`), or include the email address as part of the username in the same way that you would when sending an email normally (like `Foo Bar <foo@bar.tld>`).

 Note: Protecting your vault against unauthorised access (e.g., by hardening your server's security and public access permissions), is particularly important here, due to that unauthorised access to your configuration file (which is stored in your vault), could risk exposing your outbound SMTP settings (including SMTP username and password).
-You should ensure that your vault is properly secured before enablng two-factor authentication.
+You should ensure that your vault is properly secured before enabling two-factor authentication.
 If you're unable to do this, then at least, you should create a new email account, dedicated for this purpose, as such to reduce the risks associated with exposed SMTP settings.

 ---